-Spring is a great time to add chicks to your homestead.
+Spring and or fall is a great time to add chicks to your homestead.
 If you are thinking about chicks and not wanting to spend a fortune you are in the right place.
 My husband and I are frugal to the bone.
 We are even borderline cheapskates.
 We started raising chickens when we lived across the street from Walmart.

 We have always desired animals and land even when we lived ina 1300 sq ft. house and 3/4 of an acre. ( I tried many times to convince my husband we could hide pigs in the little-wooded area we had. ) In due time and extremely trying times we finally found our little piece of heaven.